HariKrishnanMurugan/BLEDemoApplication/README.md

 - Save those value  in Local DB, Room DB and also save it in server.

-- Once Successfully Saved the value, trigger the push notifcation from FCM
+- Once Successfully Saved the value, trigger the push notifcation from FCM.

 Minimum SDK version - 21